alexa/ask-cli/docs/concepts/Alexa-Hosted-Skill-Commands.md

 	* `$ git push`
   * Pushing in `master` branch deploys "lambda" folder to user's `development` stage AWS Lambda function, and deploys "skill-package" folder as skill's JSON files
   * Pushing in `prod` branch deploys "lambda" folder to user's `live` stage AWS Lambda function, and deploys "skill-package" folder as skill's JSON files

+## Git Pre-push Hook

+CLI v2 supports Alexa Hosted skill, a git-native service, to track deployment states using the pre-push hook.
+When $ git push executes, the pre-push hook prints the skill portal URL to allow users to track deployment states.